Coronavirus cases fall, experts disagree whether peak is near

 The city of 11 million people remains under virtual lockdown as part of China’s unprecedented measures to seal infected regions and limit transmission routes.

-Travel restrictions that have paralysed the world’s second-biggest economy have left Wuhan and other Chinese cities resembling ghost towns.
+Travel restrictions that have paralyzed the world’s second-biggest economy have left Wuhan and other Chinese cities resembling ghost towns.

 Even if the epidemic ends soon, it has taken a toll of China’s economy, with companies laying off workers and needing loans running into billions of dollars to stay afloat.
 Supply chains for makers of items from cars to smartphones have broken down.

-China will stagger the return of students to school across different regions to reduce the risk of spreading the virus, a government education official said.
+China will stagger the re-opening of schools to stave off virus risks, a government official said.

 Reporting by Ryan Woo, Huizhong Wu, Stella Qiu, Judy Hua, Kevin Yao, Zhang Min and Dominique Patton in Beijing; Brenda Goh in Shanghai; Keith Zhai in Singapore; Stephanie Nebehay and Emma Farge in Geneva; David Lawder and Eric Beech in Washington; Writing by Stephen Coates and Robert Birsel; Editing by Clarence Fernandez